Name, Office, and Organizational Structure

 c.
 HAA Directors serve at the pleasure of the Dean of Continuing Education for a term stipulated by the Harvard Alumni Association.

 b.
-Officers shall be elected by the membership by a process provided in the Bylaws.
+Directors shall be elected by the membership by a process provided in the Bylaws which may be amended from time to time.

 c.
 HAA Directors shall be appointed by the Dean of Continuing Education.